My MCAS Journey

 Adrenal insufficiency

 Many MCAS patients need to take steroids as daily and rescue treatment literally in order to survive.
-Unfortunately, long term steroid use can cause many side effects, including secondary adrenal insufficiency, a condition in which the adrenal glands atrophy and produce less cortisol.
+Unfortunately, long term steroid use can cause many side effects, including secondary adrenal insufficiency, a condition in which the adrenal glands atrophy and/or produce less cortisol.
 Additional, MCAS itself may cause adrenal insufficiency.
 When your body does not have enough cortisol, it can go into crisis and you can die.

 Support my work

-Support my work on PatreonI rely on patrons to help me pay for this blog, captioning, graphic design software and other tools!
+I rely on patrons to help me pay for this blog, captioning, graphic design software and other tools!
 Your support demonstrates you want this blog to continue.
-You can become a patron for as little as $3/month and get access to patron-only posts about my treatment and healing.
+You can become a patron for as little as $3/month and get access to patron-only previews of upcoming posts and projects, as well as personal updates about my treatment and healing.

 My latest interview